HeadHunter4621/HeadHunter4621.github.io/_pages/singers/suigin-kurea.md

 permalink: /singers/suigin-kurea/
 ---

 This is a voicebank that I made with my sister.
-She doesn't know any Japanese, so some of the pronunciations are wrong.
-Hopefully, we will eventually make a Japanese VCV as well as possibly a French CVVC voicebank since she speaks that language.
+She doesn't know any Japanese, so some of the pronunciations are somewhat american sounding.

+After recording the JA CVVC voicebank, I decided that it was low quality, so we recorded a JA VCV voicebank.
+Eventually, I plan to make a FR CVVC voicebank as well since she speaks that language

+[JA VCV Download](/placeholder/){: .btn .btn--primary} [FR CVVC Download](/placeholder/){: .btn .btn--primary}  [JA CVVC Download](/placeholder/){: .btn .btn--primary}

 # Character Info **(WIP)**: